goerz/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 2. Fork the repo on GitHub to your personal account.
 3. Add your fork as a remote.
 4. Pull in the latest changes from the {% if cookiecutter.use_git_flow == 'y' %}develop{% else %}master{% endif %} branch.
-5. Create a topic branch
+5. Create a topic branch.
-6. Make your changes and commit them (testing locally)
+6. Make your changes and commit them (testing locally).
-7. Push changes to the topic branch on *your* remote
+7. Push changes to the topic branch on *your* remote.
 8. Make a pull request against the base {% if cookiecutter.use_git_flow == 'y' %}develop{% else %}master{% endif %} branch through the Github website of your fork.

 The project contains a ``Makefile`` to help with development tasks.
 In your checked-out clone, do